kumuluz/kumuluzee-health/README.md

 ### DataSourceHealthCheck

 To enable data source availability health check, we need to provide in the health check sections. `Jndi-name`, `connection-url`, `username` and `password` need to be provided as part of the health check configuration.
 Note that multiple data source health checks are supported.

+When JNDI names are configured, they are used as identifiers in the health check response.
+For multiple datasources, JNDI names should be used to distinguish between them in the response.

 Example configuration: